-- Most courses meet for 1 (50-minute) hour per week for each semester credit hour, or the equivalent - Courses with labs typically meet for 2 to 3 hours per week of class time plus 2 to 3 hours per week of lab time - Art studios meet 1.5 to 2 hours per week for each credit hour

-On a weekly basis, students should expect to spend a minimum of two hours outside of class studying and completing assignments for each hour spent in class (three hours per week outside of class for each hour in class for art studios); which is a minimum of 45 hours of total learning time per credit hour for the term.
+- Most courses meet for 1 (50-minute) hour per week for each semester credit hour, or the equivalent - Courses with labs typically meet for 2 to 3 hours per week of class time plus 2 to 3 hours per week of lab time - Art studios meet 1.5 to 2 hours per week for each credit hour per week outside of class for each hour in class for art studios); which is a minimum of 45 hours of total learning time per credit hour for the term.
 Students taking an online course should, likewise, expect to spend about 45 hours of total learning time per credit hour in a term; the same amount of time as in a traditional, on-campus course.